PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 The three-dot icon in the upper right of the maintenance windows will open a menu that has options to open the data files and to open the app's folder.

-In the maintenance windows, the "i" icon will open a pop-up that shows additional information about the selected item.

 Known Issues